Parallel-in-Time/pySDC/docs/contrib/01_pull_requests.md

 > :scroll: Pull request to those branches can be done from fork branches using the **same name** as the release branch.

+> :bell: **Never** merge modifications on the `upstream/master` branch into your own local release branch.
+If some commit on the master branch have to be taken into account in the release branch (for instance, v6), then first request a merge of `upstream/master` into `upstream/v6`, merge `upstream/v6` into your local `v6` branch, then push into your own repository to update the pull request.

 ## Feature development branches

 Additional branches starting with the prefix `dev/[...]` can be used to add new features, that cannot be added with only one pull request (for instance, when several developers work on it).
 Those could eventually be merged into master if they don't break the API, or to the next release branch if they do.

 > :scroll: Pull request to those branches can be done from fork branches using the **same name** as the feature branch.

+> :bell: **Never** merge modifications on `upstream/master` or any release branch into your own local development branch (same comment and solution as for the release branches above).

 [:arrow_left: Back to Contributing Summary](./../../CONTRIBUTING.md) ---
 [:arrow_right: Next to Continuous Integration](./02_continuous_integration.md)